Lovely-Thing/Banking-System-API/README.md

 - [Aditya Manikanth Rao](https://github.com/AdityaManikanth2810)

 ### Note
-  This project uses a remote PSQL database which is hosted in Heroku.
+  This project uses a remote PSQL database which is hosted on Heroku.